Atashnezhad/Fraud_Detection_Pyspark/README.md

 ```python
 data_to_submit.groupBy('is_attributed').count().show()
 ```
-Lets before submiting the results, look inside and see the model performance.
+Lets before submiting the results for Random Forest algorithm, look inside and see the model performance.
 ```
 |is_attributed|   count|
 |-------------|--------|